 There are several things you can do:

 • If you hold rental property in your IRA, you may receive rental payments from the tenants.
-To ensure that you do not directly benefit from the rental of the property, and that you IRA does, the checks need to be made payable to your IRA INNOVATIONS account.
-You will be responsible for forwarding them to IRA INNOVATIONS.
+To ensure that you do not directly benefit from the rental of the property, and that your IRA does, the checks need to be made payable to your IRA Innovations account.
+You will be responsible for forwarding them to IRA Innovations.

 • You may also have a third-party service person, such as a property manager, (other than a disqualified person) receive the payments and forward the funds to your IRA account.

-• You may also have the payments are made directly to your account at IRA INNOVATIONS and request monthly statements.
+• You may also have the payments made directly to your account at IRA Innovations and request monthly statements.

 12. What is UBIT?

 The term UBIT stands for ‘Unrelated Business Income Tax’.
 UBIT applies to debt-financed property that you purchase in your IRA and also applies to operating income received from companies owned by IRAs and qualified plans.

 If you purchase property with your IRA funds, and you finance some of the purchase through a loan, any income you receive is taxable under UBIT rules for the percentage of property that is debt-financed.
 The details can be found at www.irs.gov.

 13. Can I pledge or hypothecate my plan to get more funds?